CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

+\newpage
 ### LLVM IR (Intermediate Representation) Generation

 >IR generation (implemented in lib/IRGen) lowers SIL to LLVM IR, at which point LLVM can continue to optimize it and generate machine code.

 Source: [swift.org](https://swift.org/swift-compiler/#compiler-architecture)

+Last comes the IR for LLVM.
 To get the IR from the swiftc we can use the following command:

 ```bash
 swiftc ./employee.swift -emit-ir | more
 ```
-Here we can see the LLVM's familiar declaration which in the next step would be transformed into machine code.
+Here we can see a snippet of the LLVM's familiar declaration which in the next step would be transformed by it into machine code.

 ```asm
 ...